omer19800/omer19800/README.md

 ### Hi there 👋
 # 💫 About Me:
-🔭 I’m currently working on - Learning Python Fullstack, focusing on improving in Backend development.<br>🤝 I’m looking for help with - Improving my code and  my skills! <br>🌱 I’m currently learning - React, Node.js, JS <br>💬 Ask me about - Anything!<br>
+🔭 I’m currently working on - Learning Python Fullstack, focusing on improving in Frontend development.<br>🤝 I’m looking for help with - Improving my code and  my skills! <br>🌱 I’m currently learning - React, Node.js, Google Cloud <br>💬 Ask me about - Anything!<br>

 ## 🌐 Socials: